jdmartin/speedybot/README.md

 - !xkcd: Read a random selection.<sup>4</sip>

 ## attendance-related commands:
-The basic format for both !absent and !present is this: !command start_date end_date (optional, same as start is assumed) The format for the dates is YYYY-MM-DD
+- The basic format for both !absent and !present is this: `!command start_date end_date`
+- The format for the dates is YYYY-MM-DD
+- The end_date is optional, and is set to the same as the start_date by default.
+- Commands:
   - !absences - See known absences.
   - !absent - Let us know you won't be raiding.
 (Example: !absent 2021-07-04)
   - !present - Cancel an absence.
 (Example: !present 2021-07-04)

 <small>1: Cats from [Random Cat](https://aws.random.cat/)</small>